When is moving home cheaply a false economy, and just as importantly, when is it not?

 Having the right moving equipment makes things easier and safer

-Moving equipment such as lifting straps, dollies, and gliders, will make moving heavy and large items not only easier but may prevent damage as well.
+Moving equipment such as lifting straps, dollies, and gliders will make moving heavy and large items not only easier but may also prevent damage.

-A back injury could keep you off work for weeks, a dropped and damaged piece of furniture, or damage to flooring where it has been scrapped by a piece of furniture being dragged will cost significantly more than hiring the right equipment.
+A back injury could keep you off work for weeks, a dropped and damaged piece of furniture, or damage to the flooring where it has been scraped by a piece of furniture being dragged, will cost significantly more than hiring the right equipment.

 Spend money on hiring a good removal company to take away all that stress and offset that cost by selling things you will not be taking to your new home.